Month 12, Day 17, Thursday 11:55 p.m.

 He wondered again what had been in the book she stole.
 Those higher up in the University and the Crowns surely knew, and thought it was important.
 Important enough that they were treating it like a national secret.
 Casual questions had lent no information, even to him, and he wasn’t sure he wanted to be seen being too interested.

-If she were looking at these records of those who had lost themselves to magic thousands of years ago, would she be able to read them?
+If she were looking at the text before him—records of those who had lost themselves to magic thousands of years ago—would she be able to read them?
 Would she understand the significance of his research?

 He dismissed the thought along with the desire behind it.
-She was too volatile, too open to risk to be a viable partner.
-And his work was too important to risk.
+She was too volatile, too inclined to risky undertakings to be a viable partner.
+And his work was too important to gamble.

 Perhaps, though, that would make her the perfect test subject.